Key Takeaways:

 - Finally, Practice and Practice Some More.

-Executive Presence in 2024: Some Interesting New Trends.
+Executive Presence in 2025: Some New Trends.

 A Closing Thought . . .